danirebollo/serverchecker/README.md

 # serverchecker
-Server status tracker using free Cloudflare Workers service
+Server status tracker using free Cloudflare Workers service: status.danirebollo.es

 The goal of this project is to have an high availability web service with cheap resources like OVH VPS, free Cloudflare plan and home server or redirect page like personal github profile (if web is not available, better to be redirected than get DNS error...).